aryahmmr/ProjectEuler/README.md

-A README is often the first item a visitor will see when visiting your repository.
-README files typically include information on:

-What the project does
-Why the project is useful
-How users can get started with the project
-Where users can get help with your project
-Who maintains and contributes to the project

-pe
-Project Euler solutions
+TL;DR: Project Euler solutions

+A folder containing python .py files to run when seeking solutions to the challenges on prejecteuler.net

 pe = Project Euler

-Solutions to challenges from projecteuler.net.
+Naming/numbering system:

-pe ij = project euler ij for all i,j-1 >= 0
+pe ij = project euler ij for all integers i,j-1 >= 0

 e.g.
   pe01 = project euler project 01

+run the .py code in Python 3 and the correct answer to the challenge is returned

+13 April 2023
+Arya S. Afshari